Shahbaz-mahmood123/GKE-terraform/README.md

 Run `terraform apply` and wait for the infrastructure to be provisioned.

-Once that has been finished execute the shell script `ApplyManifests.sh`, this will update your KubeConfig and spin up a basic ingress with a flask web app to test connectivity to pods on the cluster using your local machine.
+Once that has been finished execute the shell script `ApplyManifests.sh`, this will update your KubeConfig and spin up a basic ingress with a flask web app to test connectivity to pods on the cluster using your local machine(Currently using HTTP).

 You should now have access to the Cluster from the command line and you can use Kubectl to interact with it.